ASLA

 2nd Degree Assault (Assault 2)

-However, even something as minor as a couple of stitches or a broken tooth can meet the very serious definition of Assault 2.
+However, even something as minor as a couple of stitches or a broken tooth can meet the definition of Assault 2.
 If there is an allegation of choking or using a deadly weapon, there does not need to be an injury or even a red mark left on the skin.

 An allegation of choking or suffocation is probable cause for a felony assault arrest.
 Assault 2 is a common charge when there are domestic violence accusations, as law enforcement is trained to ask the alleged victim if hands were placed in the throat area.